 Context persistence matters more than intelligence.
 A slightly less capable agent that remembers what you decided last Tuesday is infinitely more useful than a brilliant one that starts fresh every conversation.
 Memory is the moat.

 The disciplines multiply fast.
 I started with coding agents.
 Then added infrastructure.
 Then CI/CD.
-Then music and sound.
-Then art and animation.
+Then music.
+Then prose.
 Each new capability doesn't add linearly — it multiplies what's possible.
-A game needs all of these simultaneously, and suddenly one person can provide that.
+A portfolio of products needs all of these simultaneously, and suddenly one person can provide that.

 I still make every final call.
 The agents propose.
 I approve, reject, or redirect.
 This isn't autonomous AI building things unsupervised.
 It's directed collaboration — more like conducting an orchestra than managing a factory.